-The Company also announced that it has entered into an option agreement with Kingfisher whereby Kingfisher can earn 100% interest in Ball Creek East.
 Kingfisher's obligations under the terms of the option agreement includes issuing \$3.5 million in fair value of Kingfisher common shares and incurring \$7.5 million in exploration expenditures over a four-year period.
 Upon exercise of the option agreement, Kingfisher will transfer to Orogen the right to acquire 1.0% NSR royalty of an underlying agreement on the project held by Sandstorm.
-As additional consideration of the option agreement, Kingfisher will also grant the Company 1.0% NSR on its Ecstall project, located in central coast BC, Canada.
+As additional consideration of the option agreement, Kingfisher has also granted the Company 1.0% NSR on its Ecstall project, located in central coast BC, Canada; and